The Ramana Desa

 - The Mon' s legacy

-During the Mongol incursion, Ramana-desa was split into three factions.
+During the Mongol incursion, Ramana-Desa was split into three factions.
 As Pagan still retained its name of Burma, northern Burmese states were drawn to be part of the new nation of Myanma.
 By the formation, the people of Sudhammavati of Buddhist Background retained the Rammana or Mon identity by themselves and became minority of the new nation.
-After the Mongol's era, the Mons of Hamsavati were the most active in the reunification of the Burmese states by warding off Chinese controls of both the Yuan and the Ming dynasties.
+After the Mongol's era, the Mons of Hamsavati was the most active in the reunification of the Burmese states by warding off Chinese controls of both the Yuan and the Ming dynasties.
 During the next era, the Mons of Hamsavati ruled the whole Burma until the colonial era.

 - A shared legacy

 As the same legends seam to be repeated in the Khmer Tradition, scholars had long been puzzled and doubted about their credibility.
-In reality, these Ramana dynasties shared the same ancestry of the Angkorian court and circumstances allowed them to return back to Angkor after the Mongol's incursion (The break down of the Cakravatin Empire: Introduction: Evidences from legendary pasts).
+In reality, these Ramana dynasties shared the same ancestry of the Angkorean court and circumstances allowed them to return back to Angkor after the Mongol's incursion (The break down of the Cakravatin Empire: Introduction: Evidences from legendary pasts).
 Needless to say, they would bring along their legendary past.

 - Manuha as Makutavamsa